 Run through this check-list before your new addition to the family arrives:

-- Somewhere to sleep: If he’s going to be an outdoor dog he needs a kennel; if he’s to be an indoor dog, he needs a basket.
-Both would be even better, because then he has shelter outside on a rainy day, and he can sleep in a cosy basket when inside.
+- Somewhere to sleep: If he’s going to be an outdoor dog he needs a kennel; if he’s to be an indoor dog, he needs a basket or dog bed.
+Both would be even better, because then he has shelter outside on a rainy day, and he can sleep in a cosy bed when inside.
 Having his own space is important for a sense of security.
-The type and size is up to your dog and you.
-We recommend getting a basket with a removable cover so you can take it off to wash.
+The type and size is up to you and your dog.
+We recommend getting a bed with a removable cover so you can take it off to wash.

-- Blankets: Because no one likes to sleep on a hard kennel floor.
-And certainly not your pup.
-Be prepared for the first few to be chewed to shreds though, so no need to buy the finest linen!
+- Blankets: No one likes to sleep on a hard kennel floor, and certainly not your pup.
+Be prepared for the first few blankets to be chewed to shreds though, so no need to buy the finest linen!

-- Collar: It is absolutely essential for all household pets to wear one.
+- Collar and ID tag: It is absolutely essential for all household pets to wear one.
 A collar is not only vital for attaching the lead, but also means your pet is easily identifiable.
-Preferably include an ID tag (with your dog’s name and your contact number engraved).
-Alternatively, have your dogs chipped so that they are easily traceable when they decide to go walkabout.
+The ID tag needs to have your dog’s name and your contact number engraved.
+You should also have your dogs chipped so that they are easily traceable when they decide to go walkabout.

 - Lead: Essential for walks.
-Make sure it’s sturdy and long enough to give your dog some freedom, but not too long so you always remain in control.
-A harness is a good idea for especially boisterous dogs, as it makes them easier to control and doesn’t put as much pressure on their throat when they’re tugging.
+Make sure it’s sturdy and long enough to give your dog some freedom, but not too long that you lose control.
+A harness is a good idea for especially boisterous dogs, as it makes them easier to control, and doesn’t put as much pressure on their throat when they’re tugging.
 Speak to the pet shop/vet for your individual needs.